-Major renovations to Colonial Park Apartments have been substantially completed in 2014.
-The main components are the installation of a new roof with solar panels and the redesigning of the apartments' kitchen and bathroom.
+Major renovations to Colonial Park Apartments have been completed in 2014.
+The main components were the installation of a new roof with solar panels and the redesigning of the apartments' kitchen and bathroom.
 These renovations will allow the apartments to operate more efficiently and improve the quality of life for our senior and disabled tenants.

 The Corporation owns the land on Evergreen Avenue, which it leases to Colonial Park, LP.
 It also owns an adjacent residential unit at 341 Evergreen, whose rear acreage was utilized to extend the parking lot of Colonial Park Apartments.
+In 2016, the residential unit was rented to a tenant who is also utilizing the HAP program.

-SENIORS HOUSING DEVELOPMENT CORPORATION OF GLOUCESTER COUNTY AND SUBSIDIARY MANAGEMENT'S DISCUSSION AND ANALYSIS (continued)
+SENIORS HOUSING DEVELOPMENT CORPORATION OF GLOUCESTER COUNTY

+AND SUBSIDIARY

+MANAGEMENT'S DISCUSSION AND ANALYSIS (continued)